Working Drafts

 I decide to go for a walk.
 I need air.
 I need water.

-I move slowly, careful not to wake her, not ready to face her yet after the way things ended last night.
-My phone’s flashlight guides me to my Nikes and a hoodie.
+I move slowly, careful not to wake her.
+Not ready to face her yet.
+My phone’s flashlight finds my Nikes and a hoodie.
 AirPods.
 Room key.
 I slip out.

-The elevator drops me to the lobby.
+The narrow hallway to the elevator.
 Third floor.
 Fullerton Hotel.
 Da’an District.
 Taipei.
 Taiwan.

-The dining area is still closed.
-I take a bottle from the minibar fridge and step outside.
+In the lobby, the dining area is closed.
+I take a water bottle from the minibar and step outside.

 4:13am

-Outside the hotel, relief is immediate.
+Outside the hotel, the relief is immediate.
 The air is cool, low 60s.
 Dark.
 Quiet.

 I turn right.